 "Thank you [coughs].
 Oh lord.
 Aw, now what?" [someone: Sing it Louie!
 C'mon Louie!]
 "Hey does anyone want to come up and sing a song or something? [?: Pete!]
 No man, not you.
 Hey, Marvin's here, Marvin do you have harmonicas, would you like to, uh, sing?
 You don't have any harmonicas?
 Do we have any harmonicas?
 There's one, there's somebody with one."

-Same deal as 10/8, now played slower, and with harmonica.
+Same basic idea as 10/8, now played slower and with harmonica.

 (Look Over) Yonder Wall

 Marvin sings the vocal and plays harmonica.
 The Dead